December 29, 2024

 How to recognize this:

-• Leaves dropping after moving the plant.
+• Leaves dropping after the plant has been moved.

 • Stems growing unevenly or flopping over.